Patient-Specific Functional Scale

 Meaningful Change Threshold

-A change of 2 points or more on an individual activity is considered the minimal clinically important difference (MCID).
-For the average score across all activities, a change of 2 points is also considered clinically meaningful.
-This threshold indicates a significant change in the patient's functional ability that is noticeable and relevant to their daily life.
+A decrease of 2 points or more in difficulty on an individual activity is often considered the minimal clinically important difference (MCID).
+For the mean difficulty score across activities, a decrease of 2 points is also commonly regarded as clinically meaningful improvement.

 Score Interpretation